alexandertrefz/essence/packages/website/diagnostics.md

 `"{ count::toString() }"` are the same String — write the shorter one.

 Only the bare, String-answering call is redundant.
-A `toString` given an Argument picks a form the hole would not — `"{ ratio::toString(formatAs
+A `toString` given an Argument picks a form the hole would not — `"{ ratio::toString(as
 #Decimal) }"` — and a receiver that is not Printable on its own, a bare
 structural Union or an `Optional` whose payload is not Printable, has no conformance for the hole to reach at all.